0l0v3r1/LuksAuto/README.md

 # LuksAuto
-This Script will be used to automate the encryption/decryption of Luks Containers
+This Script will be used to automate the creation, encryption and decryption of Luks Containers